RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Rewriters

 \subsection{Evaluation of Trained Rewriters}

-Next, we evaluate how trained rewriters introduced in \Cref{sec:training_rewriter} compare to prompt-based rewriters.
-Specifically, we compare two DPO-based rewriters against our best-performing \advanced{} rewriter on the held-out \texttt{RECAP-test} set, using the static \texttt{GPT-4o} planner.
+Next, we compare two DPO-based rewriters (introduced in \Cref{sec:training_rewriter}) against our best-performing \advanced{} rewriter on the held-out \texttt{RECAP-test} set, using the static \texttt{GPT-4o} planner.
 The \dpohuman{} model is trained using human preference labels from \texttt{RECAP-train}, while \dpoLLM{} is trained on the same plan pairs but uses preferences judged by an LLM-as-a-judge evaluator.
 We employ our best-performing LLM evaluator, a fine-tuned \texttt{GPT-4.1}.

 As shown in \Cref{tab:test_win_tie_loss}, \texttt{DPO:human} achieves the highest win rate across nearly all intent challenge categories, outperforming the \advanced{} rewriter.
-Notably, it yields substantial gains in more difficult scenarios such as \textit{Shifted Intent} and \textit{Multi-Intent}, suggesting that aligning with human preferences helps capture finer nuances of user intent.
+Notably, it yields substantial gains in more difficult scenarios such as \textit{Shifted Intent}, \textit{Multi-Intent} and \textit{Underspecified Intent}, suggesting that aligning with human preferences helps capture finer nuances of user intent.
 In contrast, \texttt{DPO:LLM} performs competitively in categories like \textit{Perfect Intent} and \textit{Multi-Intent}, but does not consistently surpass \advanced{} across all intent-understanding categories.
 This indicates that while LLM-generated supervision offers scalability, it may still fall short of the effectiveness achieved through human preferences.
 Figures~\ref{fig:ranked_preference_dpo} and~\ref{fig:ranked_preference_dpo_llm} further illustrate plan preferences across test cases.

 These results highlight the value of human-aligned supervision for training robust rewriters and demonstrate DPO as a scalable path toward adaptive, human-aligned input reformulation in task-oriented dialogue systems.